 This program is open to all UW students interested in learning about Afro-Cultures and race issues in Brazil.
 There is no language requirement for this program as classes and visits will be conducted in English.
-Some basic Portuguese will be taught during the trip, however, the class is 100% taught in English.
+Some basic Portuguese will be taught be taught as part of the program, however, the content class is 100% taught in English.
 We would like to have a diverse background of students in this program.

 This program does not require any excessive amount of walking or fitness activities, unless if the student decides to participate in optional activities, such as a hiking, for example.

 This course explores the richnee.g. including descriptions that reflect emotions as well as experiences and tell stories with a specific purpose)